 Dehydration is the medical term for not having enough water in your body to function properly.
 Your body needs a certain amount of water on a daily basis to maintain health.
 This is because water makes up 60 percent of your bodyweight.
-In children, water makes up to 75 percent of their bodyweight.
+In children, water makes up to

 You can’t survive without water for very long, but the exact amount of time you can live without water varies.
 This is because certain factors contribute to your body’s use of water, including your: